-Two directors are to be elected at the Annual Meeting.
-The board has nominated two incumbent directors, Nancy K. Quinn and William L. Transier, to stand for re-election as Class III directors to the board to serve a three-year term until the 2017 Annual Meeting of Shareholders or, if at a later date, until their successors are elected and qualified.
-Ms. Quinn and Mr. Transier are currently serving as Class III directors.
+Three directors are to be elected at the Annual Meeting.
+The board has proposed three nominees, T. William Porter, Anthony Tripodo and James A. Watt, to stand for election as Class II directors to the board to serve a three-year term until the Annual Meeting of Shareholders in 2018 or, if at a later date, until their successors are elected and qualified.
+Mr. Porter and Mr. Watt are currently serving as Class II directors.

 The nominees have agreed to be named in this proxy statement and have indicated a willingness to continue to serve if elected.
 The Corporate Governance and Nominating Committee of the board has determined that each of the nominees qualifies for election under its criteria for the evaluation of directors and nominated the candidates for election.
-If the nominees become unable to serve before the election, the shares represented by proxies may be voted for a substitute designated by the board, unless a contrary instruction is indicated on the proxy card.
-The board has no reason to believe that either of the nominees will become unavailable.
-The board has affirmatively determined that each of the nominees qualifies as "independent" as that term is defined under NYSE Rule 303A and applicable rules promulgated by the SEC.
+If a nominee becomes unable to serve before the election, the shares represented by proxies may be voted for a substitute designated by the board. unless a contrary instruction is indicated on the proxy card.
+The board has no reason to believe that any of the nominees will become unavailable.
+The board has affirmatively determined that Mr. Porter and Mr. Watt qualify as "independent" as that term is defined under NYSE Rule 303A and applicable rules promulgated by the SEC.

-Unless otherwise instructed, the persons named as proxies will vote all proxies received FOR the election of each person named as nominee below as a Class III director for a term of three years, until the Annual Meeting of Shareholders to be held in 2017 or, if at a later date, until their respective successor is elected and qualified.
-There is no cumulative voting in the election of directors and the Class III directors will be elected by a plurality of the votes cast at the Annual Meeting.
+Unless otherwise instructed, the persons named as proxies will vote all proxies received FOR the election of each person named as nominee below as a Class II director for a term of three years, until the Annual Meeting of Shareholders in 2018 or. if at a later date, until his respective successor is elected and qualified.
+There is no cumulative voting in the election of directors and the Class II directors will be elected by a plurality of the votes cast at the Annual Meeting.

-In the section below, we provide the name and biographical information about each of the Class III nominees and each other member of the board.
-Age and other information in the director's biographical information are as of March 7, 2014.
-Information about the number of shares of our common stock beneficially owned by each director as of March 7, 2014 appears below under the heading "Share Ownership Information - Management Shareholdings" on pages 56-57.
+In the section below, we provide the name and biographical information about each of the Class II nominees and each other member of the board.
+Age and other information in the director's biographical information are as of March 9, 2015.
+Information about the number of shares of our common stock beneficially owned by each director as of March 9, 2015 appears below under the heading "Share Ownership Information - Management Shareholdings" on page 52.